mostafamahmoud855/Restaurant-Review-Automation-System/README.md

-A modern and automated web application for collecting and managing restaurant reviews.
+🍽️✨ A modern, smart, and automated web application for collecting, organizing, and managing restaurant reviews.

 🚀 Overview

 This app allows users to submit their feedback about a restaurant, and the system automatically stores the data, processes it, and sends notifications based on the type of review.

 🖼️ Main Form